Replacing all teeth with dental implants

 The overdenture is connected to ball abutments on the implant such as those in the picture below.

 The overdenture is now in place, well secured to your jawbone via the two dental implants.
 It looks and functions like natural teeth.
 You don’t have to worry about the prosthesis falling out, whether you are laughing or eating.
 People are much happier with a dental implant-supported prosthesis.

 Diagnosis and A thorough examination

 The first step in dental implant treatment is a discussion with your oral surgeon.
-Dr. Aidelbaum and Dr. Chen will determine whether implants are the right solution for you by taking X-Ray images and computer tomographs and conducting a through clinical examination.
+Dr. Aidelbaum and Dr. Chen will determine whether implants are the right solution for you by taking X-Ray images and computer tomography and conducting a thorough clinical examination.
 We have the special three-dimensional imaging technology to evaluate the quantity of your bone and the ideal placement of your future dental implant.
 They will speak to your restorative dentist to formulate the ideal plan for your clinical situation.

 The implant is inserted under local anesthesia, intravenous sedation or general anesthesia.
 Depending on your clinical situation, your oral surgeon may give you two options with respect to the placement of your dental implant.
-The first option is a one-step procedure where the dental implant is inserted an a temporary abutment is immediately attached.
+The first option is a one-step procedure where the dental implant is inserted a temporary abutment is immediately attached.
 The second option is a two-step procedure where the dental implant is inserted and then covered by gum during the healing process.
 The abutment is installed at a later date.